-Configuring for Full Duplex
+Manually Configuring for Full Duplex

-You need to manually configure the PRO/10+ PCI adapter for full duplex support.
-Configuration is specific to the driver you're loading for your network operating system (NOS), as shown in the following sections.
-Check the README files for your operating system.
-Most of these contain examples of how to modify configuration files (if necessary).
+Configuration is specific to the driver you're loading for your network operating system (NOS), as shown in the following paragraphs.

 To set up the duplex mode, refer to the section below that corresponds to your operating system.